 Everest’s main tracking room is an unusual layout, comprising two offset but linked rectangular spaces.
 “The drum room is connected to the piano room.
 It’s an open-space concept.
 We decided to do that because mostly the center of a live room stays empty.
 People like to put their amplifiers and instruments against the walls.
 So it’s better to have this style of room, with different spaces integrated together.”

 Rather than linking the control room and the live space using a single connector panel, he says, “We have connections throughout the room.
 We don’t have a master path; we put buckets of eight connectors in the different spaces, so you don’t have to run long cables.
 You can just plug in near you.
-We really thought about the design a lot.”
+We really thought about the design a lot, it is great specially for video recording, keeps everything really organized”

-As with elsewhere around the world, opportunities to work with clients have been dependent on the ebb and flow of the coronavirus, Torin reports.
+As with elsewhere around the world, opportunities to work with clients have been dependent on the ebb and flow of the coronavirus, Tonin reports.
 However, one major project that has come out of the remodeled facility was by Projeto Sola, a Christian rock band.
 “I recorded the whole album and we just released an EP,” says Tonin.

 ###